velorek1/dict/README.md

-# his
+# Dict
-TUI **His**tory Program
+TUI **Dict**ionary Program for Terminal
-A terminal-based User Interface (TUI) application written in C to enhance interaction with your command history.
+A terminal-based User Interface (TUI) application written in C to boost your vocabulary in a foreign language.

 Features:
 - Scrollable Listbox.